A Survey on Scalable LoRaWAN for Massive IoT: Recent Advances, Potentials, and Challenges

 \subsection{LoRaWAN MAC Layer}

-LoRaWAN (MAC) protocol is an open-sourced protocol that works built on the top of LoRa \cite{alliance2015lorawan} physical layer and is standardized by the LoRa Alliance Figure \ref{fig:LoRaWAN_architecture}.
-It aims to manage the medium access control mechanism to allow communication between numerous devices and the network GWs.
-Devices in LoRaWAN networks access the wireless channel randomly in a pure Aloha mode, as stated in the LoRaWAN standard, and must comply with a precise duty cycle.
-If the hidden node problem is taken into consideration, and the listen-before-talk phase is skipped for energy savings, the Aloha MAC protocol usage will be justified \cite{doi:10.1177/1550147717699412}.
+The LoRaWAN (MAC) protocol is an open-sourced protocol built on the top of LoRa \cite{alliance2015lorawan} PHY layer and was standardized by LoRa Alliance Fig.~\ref{fig:LoRaWAN_architecture}.
+This protocol aims to manage the MAC mechanism to allow communication between numerous devices and the network GWs.
+Devices in LoRaWANs access the wireless channel randomly in the pure Aloha mode, as stated in the LoRaWAN standard, and must comply with a precise duty cycle.
+If the hidden node problem is considered, and the listen-before-talk phase is skipped for energy savings, Aloha MAC protocol usage is justified \cite{doi:10.1177/1550147717699412}.

-\subsubsection{LoRaWAN architecture}
+\subsubsection{LoRaWAN Architecture}

-The LoRaWAN network features in a star-of-star topology \cite{Centelles2021}, it is composed of three main components: network servers (NS), GWs, and EDs, which means that EDs may only connect with LoRaWAN GWs and not with each other directly as peer to peer (Figure \ref{fig:LoRaWAN_application}).
-A central network server is responsible for connecting all the GWs in the network.
-Only the LoRaWAN GWs can deliver collected data packets from end nodes to the network server, encapsulating them in UDP/IP packets.
-The network server can transmit downlink packets and MAC instructions to EDs if necessary.
+The LoRaWAN features in a star-of-star topology \cite{Centelles2021}, comprising three main components: network servers (NSs), GWs, and EDs.
+Thus, EDs may only connect with LoRaWAN GWs and not with each other directly as peer-to-peer (Fig.~\ref{fig:LoRaWAN_application}).
+A central NS is responsible for connecting all the GWs in the network.
+Only the LoRaWAN GWs can deliver collected data packets from end nodes to the NS, encapsulating them in UDP/IP packets.
+The NS can transmit downlink packets and MAC instructions to EDs if necessary.
 Furthermore, communication ends at application servers that may or may not be hosted by third parties.
-A specific network server can support many application levels.
-Figure 3 depicts the LoRaWAN network architecture that resulted.
+A specific NS can support many application levels.
+Fig.~\ref{fig:LoRaWAN_architecture} depicts the resulting LoRaWAN architecture.
 Although communication is bidirectional in LoRaWAN, it is strongly suggested to communicate over the uplink.
-Knowing that GW collects data from the nearest EDs in its communication range, a collision may occur in receiving multiple messages simultaneously over the same channel.
+The GW collects data from the nearest EDs within its communication range, thus a collision may occur when receiving multiple messages simultaneously over the same channel.